Kidd Chris: Philadelphia developments

 In May 2008, KiddChris was fired over a guest's racist parody song (three months after it was aired.)
 Also fired was program director John Cook.

 Post Philadelphia developments

 After Foley's firing, he then hosted his own internet radio show for several months in 2009 until his transfer to KUFO in Portland, Oregon.

 KiddChris announced in May 2011 on the Howard Stern Show that he was bringing his morning show to WKLS "Project 9-6-1" in Atlanta.

 Project 9-6-1 was discontinued in August 2012.

 In October 2012, he began to host mornings at WEBN in Cincinnati.
-As of September 2022, he remains at WEBN and it is his longest tenure in any city/station.
+As of June 2024, he remains at WEBN.